When it comes to ELD manufacturers, there are well over a hundred companies that offer a variety of devices from which to choose.

-Now, it is quite a lot of different; there are many providers.
+Now, it is quite a lot different; there are many providers.

 The increased competition reduced prices.
 And also some manufacturers offer less expensive systems.

-Those are a simple unit that has only the necessary features designed to abide by the mandate for the electronic logbook devices.
+Those are simple unit that has only the necessary features designed to abide by the mandate for electronic logbook devices.

 Decreased costs of fuel

 Fuel cost is vital.
 A manager could track excessive idle time or speeding.
 The management could also modify incentive schemes based on the data.
 Those initiatives will improve driving behavior and fuel efficiency.
 And this is FastTrack a good saving.
 Keep in mind that this is per year and per driver alone.
 Imagine how much a fleet of hundreds of trucks could save in 5 years.
 The perks don’t end there.

 d.
 Additional Benefits

 Remember that ELDs deliver considerably more benefits than just cost reductions to drivers and fleets.
 With this said, there are quite a lot of additional advantages, which include:

 The ELD mandate and becoming FMCSA approved ELD manufacturer may also help you meet other requirements.